timtro/vme-nmpc/README.md

 ##Code Format
 Code formatting was done with `clang-format -style=LLVM`, and an attempt is made to conform to the [LLVM Coding Standards](http://llvm.org/docs/CodingStandards.html).

-##TODO
-* Think about passing a lambda as a message handler for Daemon.
-* Tests to see if the aggregator throws should be in an aggregator test.
-The VMeModel unit test shouldn't need a FakeMinimizer.